 Overvaluation can occur when inventory is reported at a higher value than the ultimate amount that can be recovered.
 This happens with changes in market conditions or consumer tastes, or it happens for other reasons.
 If a particular product loses favour with the market and must be severely discounted or even disposed of, it would not be appropriate to continue to carry that item on the balance sheet at its cost when that cost is not recoverable.
 To avoid this problem, the lower of cost and net realizable value (LCNRV) needs to be applied.
-This method is sometimes also referred to as the lower of cost or market (LCM).
 Under this approach, inventory values are reduced to their recoverable amounts in order to ensure that current assets are not stated at an amount greater than the ultimate amount of cash that will be realized from their sale.
 This also results in recording an expense equal to the loss in value of the asset, which achieves the effect of matching the cost to the period in which the loss actually occurs.
 For example, if an inventory item has a reported cost of \$1,000 but a net realizable value of only \$800, the company should record the following journal entry:

 General Journal

-Date Account/Explanation PR Debit Credit
+Date Date Account/Explanation PR Debit Cree

-Loss due to decline in inventory value (OR Cost of Goods Sold) Inventory 200 200
+Loss due to decline in inventory value 200

+Inventory 200

-Most companies will simply report the loss (adjustment) as part of the cost of goods sold account on the income statement.
+Most companies will simply report the loss as part of the cost of goods sold account on the income statement.
 Separate disclosure may be appropriate, however, if the amount is considered material or unusual in nature.